+4 The monumental staircase

-4 The Monumental Staircase 4.1 Structural Considerations
+4.1 Structural considerations

-Clearly the most monumental part of the whole complex is the staircase that allowed access, by means of twenty-four well-preserved steps, from the plaza to the top of the Terrace and the Temple.
-This year's excavations have confirmed the structural understanding of the monumental staircase, as had been hypothesized in 2004.11 Thus its component parts remain essentially the same as presented in last year's report, except that much more of what was then a projection has now been verified through excavations.
+Clearly the most monumental part of the whole complex is the staircase that allowed access, by means of twenty-four well preserved steps, from the plaza to the top of the Terrace and the Temple.
+This year's excavations have confirmed the structural understanding of the monumental staircase as we had hypothesized it in 2004.
+Thus its component parts remain essentially the same as presented in last year's report, except that much more of what was then a projection has now been verified through excavations.
 A minor addition is that at the base of the main apron's side wall there is a long rough stone, laid vertically in a slightly oblique direction, that provides a front edge to the side wall.
 Also interesting is the fact that the rows of stone in the wall slope slightly downward in the same direction as the accumulations that we assume overlay the slope of the escarpment.
 So this wall, too, does not serve any retaining function, but is essentially a revetment wall for the side of the staircase.